 We can learn from past mistakes yes, but it is equally important not to get limited by your past also!

-Because in part this will be an emotional process to release your judgements.
+Because in part, this will be an emotional process to release your judgments.
 You have to be kind to yourself to allow for the time to release being hard on yourself.
-It takes 3 months to process an emotion (compared to 3 seconds to process a thought).
-It’s a slower process we have to account for if a person is to successfully change later in life.
+It takes three months to process an emotion (compared to 3 seconds to process a thought).
+It’s a slower process we have to account for if a person is to change later in life successfully.

 - Stabilize your life.
 This is where you are now, if you are asking this question: how do I become someone.
-For the first 3 months Julie and I spend much of the time working to ensure you don’t over react or create worse problems for yourself later.
-You need time to emotionally catch up to the newer realities you face.
+For the first three months, Julie and I spend much of the time working to ensure you don’t overreact or create worse problems for yourself later.
+You need time to catch up to the newer realities you face emotionally.

 - Simplify your life.
-As everything sorts out over the next 6 months it becomes time to remove out anything that doesn’t help you. overall the simpler you make life now, the less work later you will have to push through in your own development.
+As everything sorts out over the next six months, it becomes time to remove out anything that doesn’t help you.
+Overall the simpler you make life now, the less work later you will have to push through in your own development.

-- Working against your current job.
-At some point I help a person examine what is going on in their work or situation.
+- You are working against your current job.
+At some point, I help a person examine what is going on in their work or situation.
 We want to change up old habits and discover new angles of working and living against.
-To learn any important lessons now so you don’t repeat any bad patterns in your future life.
+To learn any important lessons now, so you don’t repeat any bad patterns in your future life.

 So finding your essence becomes step number 9.
 But this step requires a leap of faith that you are more than your stories.
 To not let your old fears, your old life, your old habits limit you.

-Becoming someone is to embrace your essence and then with style live boldly against the stories that unfold ahead of you.
+Becoming someone is to embrace your essence and then with style live in your power against the stories that unfold ahead of you.